scala/docs.scala-lang/overviews/futures/overview.md

 In that case we'd have no value to map, so the `purchase` would automatically be failed with the same exception as `rateQuote`.

-More formally, if the original future is completed successfully then the returned future is completed with a mapped value from the original future.
+In conclusion, if the original future is completed successfully then the returned future is completed with a mapped value from the original future.
 If the mapping function throws an exception the future is completed with that exception.
 If the